sweattep/modern_quotes/README.md

 >I am a founder of Silicon Valley.

+>the more you have what you want, the less you're gonna do what you want

 >Best is an opinion, working is a fact

 >"in order to see me, you have to see not only what is inside the boundary of my skin, but you have to see what is outside it too"